zaynahjaved/pg-broil/readme.md

 python3 broil_ppo.py --env PointBot-v0 --grid_search True

+Once the above command finishes running, you can plot the cvar and expected value graphs by going into the broil_dataX folder and run:

+python3 select_data_to_graph.py

+Make sure to create the right folders (line 41) and metric (line 15: 'cvar', 'expected_return') to graph the wanted data.

 Default Arguments are defined in lines 507-522
 File saving file directories are defined in lines 466-501 Alpha, Lambda, pi_lr, and vf_lr parameter arrays are defined in lines 539-546 to run multiple parameters